 If you want to learn more about having the courage to make the workplace better for everyone, bridging relationship gaps, and inspiring others, then check out the full episode above, key takeaways, or transcript below.

-- Minda is a first-generation college student and the first person in her family to have a role in corporate.
 At times, Minda felt suffocated by the lack of support.
-However, as she began to build her thoughts on leadership internally, she became more comfortable talking about the topic externally
+However, as she began to build her thoughts on leadership internally, she became more comfortable talking about the topic externally.

-- Inspiring people is what drives passion.
 Revealing her thoughts about women, Minda discovered people with the same ideas but lacked the courage to speak up.
-She thought that she could be the voice of these people, inspiring them along the way
+She thought that she could be the voice of these people, inspiring them along the way.

-- Minda describes her book: The Memo as a love letter.
-She wanted to make women of color acknowledge that there are currently barriers in the workplace, but there are also great opportunities ahead
+She wanted to make women of color acknowledge that there are currently barriers in the workplace, but there are also great opportunities ahead.

-- An ugly truth.
 In the workplace, women of color try to make everybody more comfortable engaging with them.
-One example of this is changing or abbreviating their name to make it more agreeable for others in their team
+One example of this is changing or abbreviating their name to make it more agreeable for others in their team.

-- Overcoming the relationship gap.
-Whilst Minda was working in the corporate world, she was supported by two white men: Chuck and Steve.
+While Minda was working in the corporate world, she was supported by two white men: Chuck and Steve.
 Minda only got to know these mentors as she started a conversation with them, regardless of the fact that she didn’t think they had anything in common.
-This is a lesson for other women of colour
+This is a lesson for other women of color.

 Patrick: I have mentioned a few times in past episodes how inspired I am by people who disrupt the status quo.
 Not only does it take a lot of courage to raise your voice to inspire, it also takes a true commitment to continue to navigate the waters which can quickly turn into rapids.
 Minda Harts is a true representation of this courage, commitment, and inspiration.
 She’s been a guiding voice for women in the workplace and is blazing a trail of thought leadership with a direct and honest approach, which is so refreshing.
 She is an award-winning author of the bestselling book titled The Memo and is the CEO of an organization with the same title, which directly supports the career development for women of color.